At least 31 Palestinians are killed while heading to a Gaza aid hub, officials and witnesses say

 He said he saw at least 10 bodies with gunshot wounds and several other wounded people, including women.
 People used carts to ferry the dead and wounded to the field hospital.
 “The scene was horrible," he said.

+Most of the casualties were shot “in the upper part of their bodies, including the head, neck and chest," said Dr. Marwan al-Hams, a health ministry official at Nasser Hospital, where many of the wounded were transferred after being initially brought to a field hospital run by the Red Cross.

+He said 24 people were being treated in Nasser Hospital's intensive care unit.

-Ibrahim Abu Saoud, another eyewitness, provided a nearly identical account.
-He said the military fired from about 300 meters (yards) away.
+Ibrahim Abu Saoud, another eyewitness said the military fired from about 300 meters (yards) away.

 Abu Saoud said he saw many people with gunshot wounds, including a young man who he said had died at the scene.
 “We weren’t able to help him,” he said.